inspry/checkview/README.txt

 * Shifted WooCommerce Automated Testing functions from function.php to class.
 * Updated stock prevention feature.
 * Updated default testing product name.

+= 1.1.1 =
+* Added conditions so WooCommerce Automated Testing feature does not load in the absence of WooCommerce.